14 Indoor Dog Parks to Help Your Pup Get through the Long Winter · Kinship

 Gearhart Indoor Dog Park — Gearhart, Oregon

-Gearhart Indoor Dog Parkopens in a new tab offers doggy daycare, overnight boarding, or “stay and play” access to their super cute indoor dog park.
+Gearhart Indoor Dog Park offers doggy daycare, overnight boarding, or “stay and play” access to their super cute indoor dog park.
 The space includes agility equipment, toys, tunnels, beds, and plenty of opportunity for socialization.
-They also make an adorable annual calendar with photos of visiting pups — and you’ve always known your dog could model, right?
+They also offer a daily livestream, so you can keep a close eye on your pup.

-Gearhart Indoor Dog Park charges $10 for an indoor park visit.
+Gearhart Indoor Dog Park charges $12 per hour for an indoor park visit.

 PG & J — Louisville, Kentucky